Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial8.md

 ---
 id: tutorial8
-title: Tutorial 8 - Links / Process Management
+title: Tutorial 8 - Links and Process Management
 sidebar_position: 7
 description: Tutorial 8 for Students to Learn Links and Process Management
 ---

-# Tutorial 8: Links / Process Management
+# Tutorial 8: Links and Process Management

-## Linking Files / Managing Processes

-### Main Objectives of this Practice Tutorial
+## Main Objectives of this Practice Tutorial

   - Define the term **i-node** as it relates to the Unix/Linux File System
   - Issue the **ls -i** command to view **i-node** (index) numbers associated with Unix/Linux files